 Rubbish and recycling in Matamata-Piako

-Every household (excluding those in commercial areas) will have:
+Every eligible household will have:

 The new kerbside collection days are:

 - Morrinsville (incl.
 Tahuna): Wednesday

 - Te Aroha (incl.
 Waitoa and Waihou): Thursday

 To see which weeks are rubbish, and which are recycling, see our calendar here: